Staten Island Zoo: History

 In August 1933, the Staten Island Zoological Society was created and the park built by the Civilian Conservation Corps.
 On March 25, 1935, the Egbert-Robillard Bill was passed by the New York State Senate to have the city provide maintenance for the zoo.
 Two months later on May 7, 1935, the Governor of New York signed an agreement to allocate public funds for the zoo to cover operational and maintenance costs while the exhibits, animal care and educational programs were to be maintained by the Staten Island Zoological Society With the land now owned by the city and a Zoological Society in place to run and administer the site, zoo construction commenced in 1933 as part of the Federal Government's works program to convert the 8-acre estate into a zoo.
 The zoo opened to the public on June 10, 1936, and was considered the first U.S. "educational zoo".

 From 1942 to 1966, Patricia O'Connor served as the chief animal caretaker at the zoo.
 She was reported to be "the only woman veterinarian in any zoo in the country."

 In 1949 the zoo boasted a collection of over 1,200 animals, a 400-seat auditorium, and greeted 500,000 visitors per year.
 The zoo was reported to be "spotless, modern, and odorless."

 The parking lot which was built in 1968 and was built on a plot of land across from the zoo on the corner of Clove Road and Martling Avenue, The property was originally the mansion of United States Civil War Colonel Richard Penn Smith who fought at the Battle of Gettysburg.
 The war hero resided in Staten Island and is buried in Staten Island's Moravian Cemetery on Richmond Road.
 Smith's large stately home and surrounding plot of land was later purchased by the Actors Fund which turned the home into a retreat for actors with 50 bedrooms and views of Martling Pond.
 In the late 1920s, the retreat was closed and the 20 acres of the estate were eventually acquired and split between the Staten Island Zoological Society for use as a parking lot and by the Saint Peter's Cemetery for expansion of burial sites.

 In 1971 several animals at the zoo died from what later was found to be lead poisoning.
 A black leopard named Mr Leo Pard suffered severe nerve damage due to lead poisoning.
 It was later found that the source of the lead was from tetraethyllead an additive in gasoline.
 This incident contributed to the phaseout and ban of leaded gasoline in the United States.

+The logo for the zoo was designed by Vincent J Mielcarek Sr, who designed many other logos around Staten Island from the 60's through the 80's.

-In 2024, the city's Public Design Commission announced plans to install a decorative entrance or the zoo on Clove Road.
+In 2024, the city's Public Design Commission announced plans to install a decorative entrance for the zoo on Clove Road.